-OPSG grantees must submit the information contained in the DARs to the appropriate Border Patrol Sector via the Homeland Security Information Network (HSIN) within 48 hours of the conclusion of each OPSG shift.
+OPSG grantees must submit the information contained in the DARs to the appropriate Border Patrol Sector via the Homeland Security Information Network (HSIN) by the 10th day of the following month.
 The DARs are considered backup/supporting documentation for the information submitted into HSIN, as well as time charged to the grant, and must be maintained by the OPSG grantee for the required records retention period and made available upon request.

-New Question: What is the difference between a Border Incident Assessment Report (BIAR), a Daily Activity Report (DAR), and a time and activity report?
+New Question: What is the difference between a Border Incident Assessment Report (BIAR), a DAR, and a time and activity report?
 Am I required to maintain time/activity reports and BIARs?